Benefits of Flow

 - Flow can double your productivity – Researches show that the average businessperson is in a Flow state for only 5 percent of the workday.
 If conditions were right to increase Flow experience to 15 percent, productivity would double.

 - Flow is the ultimate eustress experience – Flow and stress are mutually exclusive states of being.
 Flow can be described as the ultimate eustress experience.
 Eustress, or positive cognitive response to stressors, helps us feel a sense of fulfillment, meaning, and hope.
 Eustress comes when we are fully present, focused on meeting a challenge, and feeling exhilarated.
-The experience almost exactly mirrors the definition of Flow.
-Flow is Peak Experience, the most challenging yet most joyous, happy, blissful moments of our lives.
+The experience almost precisely mirrors the definition of Flow.
+Flow is the Peak Experience, the most challenging yet joyous, happy, blissful moments of our lives.

 Connecting Flow with management and leadership

 As Csikszentmihalyi wrote, “our jobs determine to a large extent what our lives are like.”
-How we feel ourselves at work has a decisive impact on our lives – positively or negatively.
+How we feel at work has a decisive impact on our lives – positively or negatively.
 If the work environment is rewarding – not only or mainly in the form of compensation – but in terms of making us feel good about what we are accomplishing and, at the same time, that we are helping our organization to achieve worthwhile goals, we are likely to be happy about it.
 Satisfaction and accomplishments at work will also contribute to our overall happiness as human beings.
-Just think of what happens when one comes home from work all stressed out as opposed to when one arrives home and tells a loved one, “today (or in the past week or month) I really accomplished things and my contributions were appreciated.”
+Just think of what happens when one comes home from work all stressed out as opposed to when one arrives home and tells a loved one, “today (or in the past week or month), I accomplished things, and my contributions were appreciated.”

-The key statement that summarizes the Flow concept’s relevance to management and leadership is that the best way to manage people is to create an environment where employees enjoy their work and grow in the process of doing it.
+The critical statement that summarizes the Flow concept’s relevance to management and leadership is that the best way to manage people is to create an environment where employees enjoy their work and grow in the process of doing it.

-While the extent to which we enjoy our work and are contributing to the organization is partly a function of the attitude we bring to our tasks, managers and leaders can do a great deal to create a more rewarding work environment, thereby increasing the chances that the employees will be highly (or at least more) satisfied.
+While the extent to which we enjoy our work and are contributing to the organization is partly a function of the attitude we bring to our tasks, managers, and leaders can do a great deal to create a more rewarding work environment, thereby increasing the chances that the employees will be highly (or at least more) satisfied.